• Skip to primary navigation

 March 5, 2015 by Marcy Litle Leave a Comment

 It seems like every time I turn around these days I run into another story about vaccination.
-To me the message seems clear: everyone without a contraindicating medical issue should get vaccinated, especially for measles, but probably in general.
-Refusing to do so endangers the health of those who can’t.
-It seems pretty straightforward to […]
+To me the message seems clear: everyone without a contraindicating medical issue should […]

 Filed Under: Books